CIBC-Internal/python/Doc/library/subprocess.rst

    .. warning::

-      The *preexec_fn* parameter is not safe to use in the presence of threads in your application.
+      The *preexec_fn* parameter is NOT SAFE to use in the presence of threads in your application.
 The child process could deadlock before exec is called.
-      If you must use it, keep it trivial!
-Minimize the number of libraries you call into.

    .. note::

       If you need to modify the environment for the child use the *env* parameter rather than doing it in a *preexec_fn*.
-      The *start_new_session* parameter can take the place of a previously common use of *preexec_fn* to call os.setsid() in the child.
+      The *start_new_session* and *process_group* parameters should take the place of code using *preexec_fn* to call :func:`os.setsid` or :func:`os.setpgid` in the child.

+   .. versionchanged:: 3.8

+      The *preexec_fn* parameter is no longer supported in subinterpreters.
+      The use of the parameter in a subinterpreter raises :exc:`RuntimeError`.
+The new restriction may affect applications that are deployed in mod_wsgi, uWSGI, and other embedded environments.

-   If *close_fds* is true, all file descriptors except :const:`0`, :const:`1` and :const:`2` will be closed before the child process is executed.
-(POSIX only).
+   If *close_fds* is true, all file descriptors except ``0``, ``1`` and ``2`` will be closed before the child process is executed.
+Otherwise when *close_fds* is false, file descriptors obey their inheritable flag as described in :ref:`fd_inheritance`.

-   The default varies by platform:  Always true on POSIX.
-On Windows it is true when *stdin*/*stdout*/*stderr* are :const:`None`, false otherwise.
-   On Windows, if *close_fds* is true then no handles will be inherited by the child process.
-Note that on Windows, you cannot set *close_fds* to true and also redirect the standard handles by setting *stdin*, *stdout* or *stderr*.
+   On Windows, if *close_fds* is true then no handles will be inherited by the child process unless explicitly passed in the ``handle_list`` element of :attr:`STARTUPINFO.lpAttributeList`, or by standard handle redirection.

    .. versionchanged:: 3.2
       The default for *close_fds* was changed from :const:`False` to what is described above.

+   .. versionchanged:: 3.7
+      On Windows the default for *close_fds* was changed from :const:`False` to :const:`True` when redirecting the standard handles.
+It's now possible to set *close_fds* to :const:`True` when redirecting the standard handles.

    *pass_fds* is an optional sequence of file descriptors to keep open between the parent and child.
 Providing any *pass_fds* forces *close_fds* to be :const:`True`.
 (POSIX only)

-   .. versionadded:: 3.2
+   .. versionchanged:: 3.2
       The *pass_fds* parameter was added.

-   If *cwd* is not ``None``, the function changes the working directory to *cwd* before executing the child.
-In particular, the function looks for *executable* (or for the first item in *args*) relative to *cwd* if the executable path is a relative path.
+   If *cwd* is not ``None``, the function changes the working directory to *cwd* before executing the child.  *cwd* can be a string, bytes or :term:`path-like <path-like object>` object.
+On POSIX, the function looks for *executable* (or for the first item in *args*) relative to *cwd* if the executable path is a relative path.

+   .. versionchanged:: 3.6
+      *cwd* parameter accepts a :term:`path-like object` on POSIX.

+   .. versionchanged:: 3.7
+      *cwd* parameter accepts a :term:`path-like object` on Windows.

+   .. versionchanged:: 3.8
+      *cwd* parameter accepts a bytes object on Windows.

    If *restore_signals* is true (the default) all signals that Python has set to SIG_IGN are restored to SIG_DFL in the child process before the exec.